Post-doc opportunities

 Search and study of new X-ray pulsars and/or pulsating ULXs

-• Search and study of a sample of new pulsators: Among the > 100 new pulsators identified by our searches, a large number is still awaiting for a detailed study and classification.
+- Search and study of a sample of new X-ray pulsators: Among the > 100 new pulsators identified by our group, a large number is still awaiting for a detailed study and classification.
 Timing and spectroscopic analysis are a fundamental tools to infer a number of important parameters of the accreting object.

-• Application of the search algorithm to non imaging instruments: non imaging instruments collect light (X-ray photons) from a given direction in the sky very efficiently but with no capability of positioning.
+- Search for new pulsators in not imaging instruments: not imaging instruments collect light (X-ray photons) from a given direction in the sky very efficiently but with no capability of positioning.
 Correspondingly, many X-ray sources with different flux levels might be recorded within the same datasets.
 Accelerated searches increase the capability of detecting X-ray pulsars moving in binary systems and/or with a strong first period derivative.

 Contact: gianluca.israel @ inaf.it